vatesfr/xen-orchestra/docs/users.md

 :::

 :::tip
 A snapshot of a Self Service VM will use as much resources as a VM would.
-You can disable this by setting `enableSnapshotConsumption` to `false` in the `selfService` section of `xo-server`'s config.
+You can disable this by setting `ignoreVmSnapshotResources` to `true` in the `selfService` section of `xo-server`'s config.
 :::

 When you click on create, you can see the resource set and remove or edit it: